aexoden/gentoo-portage-configuration/README.md

 enable every feature that might be conceivably useful on a modern GNOME desktop, while eschewing any outdated or rarely used items.

+The current state is a little more chaotic than the above description, as it also installs KDE Plasma, among other various random programs, especially if the included set is used.

 ## Rationale

 One of the highly touted features Gentoo offers to its users is the concept of